 Employers and Universities: Work with us?

-If you thought that Economics was all about maths, then think again.
-If you're a naturally curious person and love to find out how things work, then studying Economics at GCSE or A-level could be a good move for you.
+If you're a naturally curious person and love to find out how things work, studying economics at GCSE or A-level could be a good move for you.
 The skills that you'll learn from studying this subject can help open up a lot of career options.

 What is economics?